jwtk/jjwt/README.md

  * Fully functional on all JDKs and Android
  * Automatic security best practices and assertions
  * Easy to learn and read API
  * Convenient and readable [fluent](http://en.wikipedia.org/wiki/Fluent_interface) interfaces, great for IDE auto-completion to write code quickly
  * Fully RFC specification compliant on all implemented functionality, tested against RFC-specified test vectors
- * Stable implementation with enforced 100% test code coverage.
+ * Extremely stable implementation with over 1,000+ tests and enforced 100% test code coverage.
 Literally every single method, statement and conditional branch variant in the entire codebase is tested and required to pass on every build.
  * Creating, parsing and verifying digitally signed compact JWTs (aka JWSs) with all standard JWS algorithms:
     * HS256: HMAC using SHA-256
     * HS384: HMAC using SHA-384